NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The Land of the Thunder Dragon — a Himalayan kingdom measuring success by Gross National Happiness, offering the world's first blockchain-backed digital nomad visa, pristine mountain air, and a profoundly mindful way of life Pristine Himalayan Environment, Gross National Happiness Philosophy, Remarkably Affordable Living are among the top reasons expats choose Bhutan.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Bhutan straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Bhutan — straight to your inbox.